As you plan for your financial future, you may be wondering…

 Your Budget & Costs of Living

-Planning out your retirement budget is a key piece of the financial planning puzzle.
+Planning your retirement budget is a key piece of the financial strategy puzzle.
 Similarly, you should discuss your anticipated retirement expenses with someone who has experience in this area of finance.
 For example, our team works with clients to help them think through their possible living costs in retirement.
 First, make a list of everything you know you must spend money on each month.
 This would include things like housing, food, and transportation.
 Next, think about the little “extras” you may want each month.
 For instance, you may want a budget for dining out or charitable giving.
 Or, you may want a line item in the budget to save for trips, holidays, or home improvements.

 Additionally, we recommend making a “miscellaneous” area in your budget.
 If you have unexpected expenses or small emergencies come up, this will help cover the costs.
 Also, if you don’t need the money, you can save it instead.
 A little padding in the budget can help you know how much is enough to retire comfortably.